mrkkrp/markkarpov.com/tutorial/megaparsec.md

 expecting end of input
 ```

-Remember that we are using the `IndentMany` option, so empty lists are OK,
+Remember that we are using the `IndentMany` option, so empty lists are OK; on
-on the other hand the built-in combinator `space` has hidden the phrase
+the other hand, the built-in combinator `space` has hidden the phrase
 “expecting more space” from error messages, so this error message is
 perfectly reasonable.